typesafegithub/github-workflows-kt/docs/user-guide/getting_started.md

    You'll see it in a moment in the generated file.
 What's written to the `workflow` variable is an object of type `io.github.typesafegithub.workflows.domain.Workflow`, it's not a YAML yet.
 However, a call to `writeToFile()` extension function does the final piece of job.
-   Alternatively, apart from `writeToFile()` which puts the string straight into the file under path inferred by the library or name overridden with `targetFileName` workflow argument, there's also `toYaml()` which doesn't touch any files, it just returns a string with the YAML.
-It may come in handy when more control over the YAML is needed, e.g. to do some post-processing.
 4. Generate the YAML by calling the above script:
    ```
    .github/workflows/hello_world_workflow.main.kts